ettoreboy/cryptox509/README.md

 A small java tool to create your own x509 signed certificate

 ## Build requirements
-In order to build this tool from scratch, you will need:
+In order to build this tool, you will need:
 * Apache Commons Codec 1.10
 * BouncyCastle JCE for JDK 1.3